 I grew up in North Eastern PA farm country in a tiny village with a family of extreme "Do it yourselfers".
 If it was broken we fixed it, if we didn't have it, we made it.
 I was tinkering in the garage and swinging a hammer before I could write.
 My dad and I even built my first bicycle from parts found at our local Land Fill.

 My last 3 years of High School was spent in a Vo-Tech Trades School learning Plumbing and Heating.
-When I turned 18 I joined the US Navy Seabees to become a Steel Worker, which was right down my alley since I first learned to weld at age 12.
+When I turned 18 in 1985 I joined the US Navy Seabees to become a Steel Worker, which was right down my alley since I first learned to weld at age 12.

 The Seabees are the construction force of the Navy and also have a motto of "Can Do !"
 During my career I learned and mastered countless repair skills from all the construction trades.

-For the last 6 years of my career I was a Certified Instructor.
 I was sent all over the US teaching Safety and Environmental Courses.
 I also wrote several courses that are still being taught today.
 I also completed a year of Computer Science at Grantham University.